5 things teachers need to know about storing your files in the cloud

 There’s been a lot of buzz in the last month about internet security.
 Some of it makes us worry, but eventually we slip into thinking “what can I do…?” and so we try not to think about it.

 Our suggestion is a long passphrase.
 If you have to add special characters or numbers, don’t just capitalise the start or add ‘1’ at the end.
 A passphrase with something other than a space between words (such as _ or %) along with a non-dictionary word is a good idea.
 Perhaps purposefully misspell one of the words in the passphrase or use one from another language.
 Aim for 12-16 characters.

-Linewize is N4L internet filtering on steroids.
+Family Zone (formerly known as Linewize) is N4L internet filtering on steroids.
 It can make it possible for teachers to see exactly what students are doing right now and change their internet in the middle of a lesson, with immediate effect.
-Importantly, Linewize is capable of tracking down many of the VPNs that are becoming common in secondary schools that bypass N4L filtering.
-Click on the video to hear more or drop us a line at firstname.lastname@example.org and we can arrange for Colin to give you a demo.
+Importantly, Family Zone is capable of tracking down many of the VPNs that are becoming common in secondary schools that bypass N4L filtering.

 3. Backup: know where your files are

 All TTS Schools have onsite backup, and many have also opted to backup their cloud files for as little as $40 per account per year.
 Spanning is a service that backs up certain user’s files.
 For instance, you might choose to back up emails and documents owned by the principal, the executive officer and other senior staff.
 Let us know at email@example.com if you’d like us to organise this for you.

 4. Remote Desktop – do you really need it?